Where to Stay in Zanzibar: Best Areas & Hotels, and Updated Fees for 2026

 Final Tips Before You Book

-• Zanzibar is bigger than it looks — don’t plan to “see it all” in one stay.
+• Zanzibar is bigger than it looks and taxis are pricey for Tanzanian standards.
+Don’t plan to “see it all” in one stay.
 Pick one or two regions and enjoy at a slower pace.

 • Many travelers combine Stone Town (1–2 nights) with a beach stay in another area.